ZhgChg.Li

 thisMonthSheet.setRowHeights(1, Object.keys(this.sheetFields).length, 30);

-// Set Pinned for the first two rows (Date, Week)
+// Freeze first and second rows (Date, Day of Week)

 thisMonthSheet.setFrozenRows(2);

-thisMonthSheet.insertColumnsAfter(thisMonthSheet.getLastColumn(), 1); // Add a column at the last column
+thisMonthSheet.insertColumnsAfter(thisMonthSheet.getLastColumn(), 1); // Add one column after last

 const summaryColumnIndex = thisMonthSheet.getLastColumn() + 1;